Some bacteria can produce enzymes (lipases) that hydrolyze lipids like fats, oils, lecithins, sterols etc. Lipases are used by bacteria

 for the hydrolyse of phospholipid in cell membranes, allowing skin and subcutaneous tissues colonization.

 Medium preparation (Egg Yolk Agar):

-2. To nutritive agar enriched with 1% NaCl, add 10% egg yolk mix.
+2. To Nutritive Agar enriched with 1% NaCl, add 10% egg yolk mix.
 Pour in Petri

 plates.
-For liquid media use nutritive broth instead of nutritive agar.
+For liquid media use Nutritive Broth instead of Nutritive Agar.

-Inoculate the plate and incubate at 37 °C for 1 to 4 days.
+Inoculate the plate and incubate at 37 ºC for 1 to 4 days.

 minutes in the refrigerator will make the reaction more visible, as the lipids became

 1. H. Raducanescu, V. Bica-Popii,1986.
 Bacteriologie veterinara, Ed.
 Ceres,